Smey09/Khmer-NID-Detector-Docs/README.md

 A powerful Python package for **detecting and extracting information from Khmer National ID cards** using advanced OCR and Computer Vision.
 Effortlessly automate document recognition and data extraction for Cambodian IDs!

+## 🌐 PyPI Project Page

+Find the package and more details on [PyPI](https://pypi.org/project/khmer-nid-detector/)

 ---

 ## 📦 Installation